norly/capacitor-lists/SNES/SNSP-CPU-01_02.md

 capacitor at this position is an error in the schematic that was revised in later revisions of the SNES.

-THT capacitor C67 has three vias, allowing to choose either a 5mm or a 7.5mm pitch capacitor.
+On SNSP-CPU-02, the THT capacitor C67 has three vias, allowing to choose either a 5mm or a 7.5mm pitch capacitor.
+On SNSP-CPU-01, only 7.5mm pitch is available.

 Parts list